 Tad has represented several major airlines in commercial litigation and in regulatory issues, such as FAA safety investigations.
 He obtained a stay, on forum non conveniens grounds, of an air crash case brought in California, arising from a crash in China.
 This was affirmed on appeal in a published decision.
 Tad also represented an airline in a criminal investigation arising from a domestic airliner crash.
 In addition to his airline experience, Tad has represented a major commercial and military aircraft manufacturer, as well as a helicopter manufacturer and a light aircraft manufacturer, in commercial, air crash, and securities litigation.
 Several of these cases have involved supplier disputes.
 In one such case, Tad represented an aerospace corporation in securities litigation arising out of the cancellation by the Defense Department of a major aircraft procurement contract.

-Among the airline and aviation industry companies Tad represents or has represented are: China Eastern Airlines, United Airlines, U.S. Airways, Alaska Airlines, Flying Tigers Airlines, Lockheed (now Lockheed Martin), and Sikorsky.
+Among the airline and aviation industry companies Tad represents or has represented are: China Eastern Airlines, United Airlines, Alaska Airlines, American Airlines Group, Flying Tigers Airlines, Lockheed (now Lockheed Martin), and Sikorsky.
 In recognizing Tad among the top products liability lawyers for aviation and aerospace in its 2008 rankings of the nation’s leading lawyers, The Legal 500 United States described him as being “highly valued by clients.”

 Tad has represented several automobile manufacturers.
 His expertise is in consumer class actions, dealer litigation, and general commercial litigation.
 The class actions include cases alleging product defects, fraudulent marketing programs, and deceptive sales tactics.
 Tad has prevailed in at least a dozen trials for his automobile manufacturer clients.
 Tad’s automotive manufacturer clients include General Motors, Ford Motor Co., and American Honda Motor Company.